 Hold a pattern of the healthy words that you have heard from me, in the faith and love which are in Christ Jesus.2 Timothy 1:13

-Healthy Words Blog Healthy Words presents eleven books that are particularly chosen to help you to grow in life, to become functioning members in the church, and to gain a basic spiritual knowledge of the crucial items in the Lord’s recovery.To help you to enjoy and enter into these eleven books, we have prepared a blog in which we will send you three bite-size portions from one chapter each week including verses and short portions from the book.
+Healthy Words presents eleven books that are particularly chosen to help you grow in life, become functioning members in the church, and gain a basic spiritual knowledge of the crucial items in the Lord’s recovery.To help you enjoy and enter into these eleven books, we have prepared a blog in which we will send you three bite-size portions from one chapter each week including verses and short portions from the book.
 Download a Reading Schedule

 But seek first His kingdom and His righteousness, and all these things will be added to you.